JeremyStubbs/project4/README.md

 - A main character who the user can make move left, right, up, and down through the webpage and swing a battle axe.
 - A forrest background that the main character can interact with
-- An enemy controlled by artificial intelligence with whom the main character can interact
+- An enemy controlled with whom the main character can interact
+- Hit points for main character and enemy

 #### PostMVP